General-Software-Inc-Open-Projects/dataries-eureka-docker/README.md

 ## Check logs

-By default, Eureka redirects stdout/stderr outputs to the console so you can run the next command to find logs:
+By default, Eureka redirects stdout/stderr outputs to the console, so you can run the next command to find logs:

 ~~~bash
 docker logs eureka
 ~~~

 # Deploy a cluster